flyteorg/flyte/rsts/concepts/flyte_console.rst

 The end-to-end process from writing code to registering workflows is present in the :std:ref:`gettingstarted_implement`.

-After clicking on the **Launch Workflow** button, a pop-up window gets displayed with input fields that the execution requires.
+After clicking on the **Launch Workflow** button, a pop-up window is displayed with input fields that the execution requires.
-If default inputs are given, they get auto-populated.
+If the default inputs are given, they will be auto-populated.

 |

 .. figure:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/flyteconsole/launch_execution_002.png
     :alt: Launch form

-    A pop-window gets displayed after clicking on the "Launch Workflow" button.
+    A pop-window is displayed after clicking on the "Launch Workflow" button.

 |